 Maximum Heart Rate: Women are Not the Same as Men

-This article – Maximum Heart Rate: Women are Not the Same as Men – was originally written by me and published in the American Academy of Health and Fitness’ Gamut of Life.
+This article – Maximum Heart Rate: Women are Not the Same as Men – was originally written by me and published in the American Academy of Health and Fitness’ Gamut of Life, a publication read by 15,000+ professionals in the health and wellness industry.

 The Greek philosopher Heraclitus, as interpreted by Plato, held that the only thing constant is change.
 A current example of this in the health and fitness industry is how to accurately calculate a client’s maximum heart rate and subsequently a woman’s target heart rate.